 I start my Business 101 class asking students, “who buys from companies that you haven’t heard about, from or seen before?
 In other words, “do you buy from companies that haven’t used a marketing strategy on you?”
 I quickly like to make the point that we all shop from companies we know.

 The 2017 Fortune 10 has the most recognized names.
-Their marketing teams have mastered this concept, otherwise they wouldn’t be on this list.
-However, the order is determined by their revenues.
+Their marketing teams have mastered this concept, otherwise, they wouldn’t be on this list.
+However, the order is determined by its revenues.

 I included the links of the companies in case there is one or two you may not know.
 Here’s the list: